SEI Endorsement Center

-ESE has designated the Collaborative for Educational Services (CES) as an approved SEI Endorsement Center offering for-cost Sheltered English Instruction (SEI) courses for teachers and administrators, including the full teacher course and administrator courses.
+DESE has designated the Collaborative for Educational Services as an approved SEI Endorsement Center offering for-cost Sheltered English Instruction (SEI) courses for teachers and administrators.

-CES offers open enrollment courses, but will also bring the SEI endorsement course on-site to you at your school or district.
+CES offers SEI Endorsement open enrollment courses, but will also bring the SEI Endorsement course on-site to you at your school or district.
 Due to DESE restrictions, SEI courses are only offered during the school year.